mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 Then, maybe meditation hurts your body and mind.
 Well, it is not alright, it is not okay – but it is not bad.
 Still there is a chance to take care of your life with your best.
 Yes there is.
 Right in the middle of meditation, still there is a chance to take care of your life with your best, planting a good seed toward the future.
 At that time, there is no chance to create a psychic crack.
 You become one with your life.
 If it is true, you feel good.
 You feel relief.

 That is the third one, “the marklessness of their suchness”.
-Here ‘suchness’ means ‘obedience’.
+Here *suchness* means *obedience*.
 Obedience means just to follow.
 Just to follow means, the rose blooms because it blooms.
 The rose blooms just to bloom.
 No reason.

 ##### 50:11